demodude4u/Factorio-FBSR/FactorioBlueprintStringRenderer/fbsr-cli-help.md

 ## `profile-enable` — Enable a profile

 ```
-Usage:   profile-enable (<PROFILE>... | -all)
+Usage:   profile-enable (<PROFILE>... | -a)
 Enable a profile
       <PROFILE>...
 Name of the profile
-      -all           Apply to all profiles
+  -a, -all           Apply to all profiles

 ```
 ## `profile-explore` — Open file manager for the specified profile

 ```
-Usage:   profile-explore [-build | -assets] <PROFILE>
+Usage:   profile-explore [-b | -a] <PROFILE>
 Open file manager for the specified profile
       <PROFILE>   Name of the profile
-      -assets     Open the assets zip instead of the profile folder
+  -a, -assets     Open the assets zip instead of the profile folder
-      -build      Open the build folder instead of the profile folder
+  -b, -build      Open the build folder instead of the profile folder

 ```
 ## `profile-default-vanilla` — Generate default vanilla profile

 ```
-Usage:   profile-default-vanilla [-force]
+Usage:   profile-default-vanilla [-f]
 Generate default vanilla profile
-      -force   Force regeneration of the default vanilla profile, even if it
+  -f, -force   Force regeneration of the default vanilla profile, even if it
                  already exists

 ```
 ## `profile-status` — Get the status of a profile

 ```
-Usage:   profile-status [-detailed] [-enabled] (<PROFILE>... | -all)
+Usage:   profile-status [-de] (<PROFILE>... | -a)
 Get the status of a profile
       <PROFILE>...
 Name of the profile
-      -all           Apply to all profiles
+  -a, -all           Apply to all profiles
-      -detailed      Include detailed information about the profile
+  -d, -detailed      Include detailed information about the profile
-      -enabled       Include only enabled profiles
+  -e, -enabled       Include only enabled profiles

 ```
 ## `profile-factorio` — Run Factorio with the specified profile